 Before I could make any further plans my passport and then my heart was broken.
-I exaggerate but it definitely felt like it at the time and personally, I like the analogy of a broken passport and a broken heart which simply meant that Mexico and I weren’t meant for each other this time.
+I exaggerate but it felt like it at the time and personally, I like the analogy of a broken passport and a broken heart which simply meant that Mexico and I weren’t meant for each other this time.

 It was in the wake of this conundrum that I decided the only thing able to help me (remember, I hadn’t discovered those margaritas!) was a week of non-stop diving in Mexico.
 I checked on the Girls that Scuba page, found Blue Life in Playa del Carmen, and before I knew it I had booked a hotel and a week of various dives there.
 While Blue Life has a shop in Tulum as well, I realized that most dives are conducted from Playa del Carmen and honestly, I was ready to get the hell out of Tulum.